SolomonShilly/2025-Fantasy-Football-Rec-Prediction-Model/README.md

 ---

 ## Goal
 This project demonstrates **data-driven sports analytics**.
-It serves as both a tool for fantasy football predictions and a portfolio piece highlighting the ability to collect, clean, model, and communicate complex data insights.
+It serves as a tool for fantasy football predictions.